StateOfCalifornia/CDT.ODS.SWEIS.Ocrbot/README.md

 # Install Instructions for OCRBot desktop app

-1. How to run the project
+1. How to run the application
 2. Download Windows Installer file OCRBotSetup.msi
 3. Launch the .msi file to install OCRBot application
 4. Launch the application.